 "He was mixing with the rich and famous, convincing them that he was not just one of them but among the most successful . . . he was a man who lived an opulent lifestyle - grand house, private jet . . . as it turned out financed with other people's money."

 Note: The case against Tariq Siddiqi's brother Muhammad Naviede for fraud is here

 Pervaiz Naviede - brother of Tariq Siddiqi

 The younger brother of socialite Tariq Siddiqi, Manchester-based Pervaiz Naviede, established a family trust in Guernsey called The Pervaiz Naviede Family Trust which trade titles have suggested is worth £100 million.
 The source of the family's money is believed to have come from selling curries in Manchester and various property deals involving the resale of former council blocks.
-He is a director of Legendary Property Company (LPC1 Ltd) and LPC Living.
-LPC Living and Salford City Council signed the Ordsall Development Framework, a regeneration scheme.

 It was suggested recently at a party that £100 million seemed to represent "a lot of curries", but he wryly observed:"not for Manchester."

 Among the entrepreneur's non-property investments was a majority stake in genetic testing company DNA BioScience, run by his brother Tariq Siddiqi and his wife Lucy Siddiqi, before it went into liquidation owing another list of creditors.

 Pervaiz Naviede is the brother of Tariq Siddiqi and Mohammad Naviede (who was convicted of stealing £100 million from banks in1995).

 In 2010 Mohammad Naviede was sued for the return of a deposit placed by a buyer who had agreed to purchase his flat at Chester Court in Regents Park, London.
 [Case] Mr Naviede lost the case and had to give back the deposit.